 Temperature and day length will have a big impact on the activity levels of Encarsia.
 The Wasps will only fly in the day and low light levels will reduce their activity.

-Encarsia formosa are only active at temperatures of 17.c plus.
-Do not expect much activity from the parasites at temperatures below this.
-Temperatures above this will increase their activity and effectiveness.
-Even at higher temperatures their life cycle is still quite long, so it may take time before you see results, so some patience is required.
+The Encarsia formosa are only fully active at temperatures of 17℃ plus.
+There may be minimal activity at lower temperatures but it will be slower and the Encarsia life cycle will take longer to develop.
+Temperatures above 17℃ will also, however, increase the activity and effectiveness of Encarisa.
+Even at higher temperatures the Encarsia life cycle remains quite long, though and it may take time before you see results, so some patience is required.